 Before we get into the “meat” of the subject, let me tell you about myself, and why I created this website.
-My name is Nicky, I am a 52 year old female.
+My name is Nicky, I am a 57 year old female.
 I am not a nurse, not a doctor, nor am I in the Health Profession.
 However, I am a very real person who has suffered greatly with Ulcerative Colitis.
-Almost a year ago, I began having bouts of terrible abdominal cramping, urgency, alternating with constipation and diarrhea, and most alarming: constant and heavy rectal bleeding with every bowel movement.
+More than 6 years ago, I began having bouts of terrible abdominal cramping, urgency, alternating with constipation and diarrhea, and most alarming: constant and heavy rectal bleeding with every bowel movement.
 Having terrible insurance coverage, and putting off the inevitable doctor’s visit, I finally went to a proctologist, figuring he was going to tell me it was an easy fix: hemorrhoids.

 What I heard was shocking and sent me into a tailspin.

 After the exam, he told me I either had Ulcerative Colitis or Crohns’ Disease, which would have to be confirmed via the dreaded Colonoscopy.
 I went for a second opinion, and scheduled the Colonoscopy.
 The colonoscopy revealed I had Ulcerative Colitis, the doctor did multiple biopsies, all of which came back negative for cancer.